Createdd/Writing/2020/articles/visualizeLayersCNN.md

 ### What can we observe?

 Two things:
 1. we can clearly see that in deeper layers objects are detected.
-For example the isolated woman, but also a seat, the flag or even the colored seats stand out.
+For , the isolated woman, but also a seat, the flag, or even the colored seats stand out.
 2. A big part of what makes the image appealing is its structure itself.
-We can see how the woman on the picture brings softness in the very structured surroundings.
-It seems to be appealing to the eye because structure is broken with roundness.
+We can see how the woman in the picture brings softness in the very structured surroundings.
+It seems to be appealing to the eye because the structure is broken with roundness.
 Elements of roundness that allow the observer to focus on this unique object rather than the similar seats.

 In essence, we can see a quite interesting composition of an image.
-We have a lot of texture and structure provided through seats in a stadion, but a distortion of that structure in form of a human being.
+We have a lot of texture and structure provided through seats in the arena, but a distortion of that structure in form of a human being.
 This guides the eyes of the observer directly to the protagonist of the image, namely the woman.
 It fits perfectly the storyline.
-I would say this is what distinguish a good picture from an excellent one.
-Backing up a story line through visualization.
+I would say this is what distinguishes a good picture from an excellent one.
+Backing up a storyline through visualization.

 It is like a video that has perfectly cut music to its visual expression.
 See what I mean with this video: https://www.youtube.com/watch?v=pvK9bTsoaO0&ab_channel=ArthurMoore